HUMAN RESOURCE MANAGEMENT

 Assessment methods and criteria

-The exam consists of a written test.
+The exam consists of a written test and an oral one.